DataEval/pre-commit-toolkit/README.md

 2. Configure Hooks

+   - First-time use

      Copy the configuration file to your project root:
      `cp python/pre-commit-config.yaml <your-project-root>/.pre-commit-config.yaml`
+   - .pre-commit-config.yaml already exists

+     Select [hooks](python/pre-commit-config.yaml) not already in use by your project and add them to your .pre-commit-config.yaml file
 3. Install the git hook scripts

    `pre-commit install`

 4. Check Code

+   - run all hooks: `pre-commit run --all-files`
-   `pre-commit run --all-files`
+   - run one hook: `pre-commit run <hook id> --all-files`
 # Citation
-In our configure,we used example from [lmdeploy](https://github.com/InternLM/lmdeploy/blob/main/.github/md-link-config.json) .
+Our configuration incorporates examples from [lmdeploy](https://github.com/InternLM/lmdeploy/blob/main/.github/md-link-config.json) .